 Box office: 'Ponniyin Selvan: II' is quite steady

-As per industry tracker Sacnilk, the magnum opus raked in Rs.
-8 crore (early estimates) on Wednesday.
-Overall, the period drama earned Rs.
-122.25 crore.
-The film received rave reviews from critics and viewers.
-The cast includes Karthi, Vikram, Jayan Ravi, Aishwarya Rai Bachchan, Sobhita Dhulipala, and Prakash Raj, among others.
-The music is helmed by AR Rahman.
+As per industry tracker Sacnilk, the period drama earned Rs.
+2.85 crore on Tuesday.
+Overall, it earned Rs.
+158.4 crore.
+The film raked in huge at the overseas box office, too.
+The cast includes Karthi, "Chiyaan" Vikram, Sobhita Dhulipala, Aishwarya Rai Bachchan, Prakash Raj, Trisha Krishnan, and "Jayam" Ravi, among others.
+The music is helmed by the maestro AR Rahman.